cython/cython/docs/src/userguide/language_basics.rst

 Also, the Python types ``list``, ``dict``, ``tuple``, etc. may be used for static typing, as well as any user defined extension types.
-The Python types int and long are not available for static typing and instead interpreted as C ``int`` and ``long`` respectively, as statically typing variables with Python integer types has zero advantages.
+The Python types int, long, and float are not available for static typing and instead interpreted as C ``int``, ``long``, and ``float`` respectively, as statically typing variables with these Python types has zero advantages.
+While these C types can be vastly faster, they have C semantics.
+Specifically, the integer types overflow and the C ``float`` type only has 32 bits of precision (as opposed to the 64-bit C ``double`` which Python floats wrap and is typically what one wants).
+If you want to use these numeric Python types simply omit the type declaration and let them be objects.

 Grouping multiple C declarations